ghenamd/Ozone/README.md

 Ozone air quality data source: https://www.airvisual.com/

+Ozone air quality index basics: https://uk-air.defra.gov.uk/air-pollution/

 **Intended User**

-*Anyone who is concerned about the quality of the air they breathe.*
+*For anyone concerned about the quality of the air they breathe.*

 **Main features of the app.**